simonswain/saibo/README.md

 });
 ```

-Adding a timer will cause a cell to run your callback every n
+Adding a timer will cause a cell to run your callback every `n`
 milliseconds, emitting the value you return from the callback.

 Within the callback, `this` is your cell.
+You can do things like
+`this.val()` to get it's value.

+Whatever your callback returns will become the new value of the cell.

 ```javascript
 cells.on('time', function(x){